55 Cancri: Possible additional planets

-Between planets f and d, there appears to be a huge gap of distance where no planets are known to orbit.
-A 2008 paper found that as many as 3 additional planets of up to 50 times the mass of Earth could orbit at a distance of 0.9 to 3.8 AU from the star, and stable resonances of a hypothetical planet g with the known planets were found to be 3f:2g, 2g:1d, and 3g:2d.
+If 55 Cancri Ad exists, there appears to be a huge gap of distance between it and 55 Cancri Af where no planets are known to orbit.
+A 2008 paper found that as many as 3 additional planets of up to 50 times the mass of Earth could orbit at a distance of 0.9 to 3.8 AU from the star, and stable resonances of a hypothetical planet with the known planets were found to be 3f:2g, 2g:1d, and 3g:2d.
 A study released in 2019 showed that undiscovered terrestrial planets may be able to orbit safely in this region at 1 to 2 AU; this space includes the outer limits of 55 Cancri's habitable Zone.

-In 2021, it was found that terrestrial planets with comparable water content to Earth may have indeed been able to form and survive between the planets f and d.
+In 2021, it was found that terrestrial planets with comparable water content to Earth may have indeed been able to form and survive between the planets Af and Ad.

-As for the space outside d's orbit, its stability zone begins beyond 10 AU, though there is a stability zone between 8.6 and 9 AU due to a 2:1 resonance.
+As for the space outside Ad's orbit, its stability zone begins beyond 10 AU, though there is a stability zone between 8.6 and 9 AU due to a 2:1 resonance.